SoftwareHeritage/swh-mirror/tests/README.md

 ## docker swarm deployment tests

 This test is using a Docker Swarm to orchestrate the deployment and checks that are made against the replicated Software Heritage Archive.
+It executes the test described below in 2 different environments:
+- one in which the storage is deployed in a Postgresql database, and
+- one in which the storage is deployed using a 3 nodes Cassandra cluster.

 The idea of this test is:
 - a test dataset is built by loading a few origins in a dedicated swh instance